brucou/cycle-state-machine-demo/README.md

 # First iteration
 ## Modelizing the user flow with an extended state machine
-On the first iteration, the provided wireframes are refined into a workable state machine, which reproduces the provided user flow, while addressing key implementation details.
+On the first iteration, the provided wireframes are refined into a workable state machine, which reproduces the provided user flow, while addressing key implementation details (error flows, data fetching).

 ![extended state machine](public/assets/images/graphs/sparks%20application%20process%20with%20comeback%20proper%20syntax%20-%20flat%20fsm.png)